bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 More primitives will be added in future releases.

-Some use cases for primitive shapes include meshing, gizmos, bounding volumes, colliders, and raycasting functionality.
+Some use cases for primitive shapes include meshing, gizmos, bounding volumes, colliders, and ray casting functionality.
 Several of these have landed in 0.13 already!

 [Primitive RFC]: https://github.com/bevyengine/rfcs/blob/main/rfcs/12-primitive-shapes.md
 [collection of primitives]: https://dev-docs.bevyengine.org/bevy/math/primitives/index.html